 Professor of Latin Literature

 I was an undergraduate and graduate student at St John's College, Cambridge, and spent a year as a Kennedy Scholar at Harvard.
 Since 2007 I have taught in the Faculty of Classics and been a Fellow of Emmanuel College.
 In 2012-14 I held an Alexander von Humboldt Fellowship at the Freie Universität Berlin and Rostock University.
-Besides my work in Classics, I am trained church musician and was Director of Music at Emmanuel from 2007 to 2022.
+Besides my work in Classics, I am a trained church musician and was Director of Music at Emmanuel from 2007 to 2022.

 Most of my undergraduate teaching is in Latin literature, for which I teach all papers; I also teach Greek and Latin language and occasionally Greek literature.
 I have supervised Part II dissertations and MPhil work on a wide range of topics and authors from Homer to Wieland, and PhD work on Quintilian, Pliny, Tacitus, Juvenal and Suetonius among others.
 I welcome enquiries from potential graduate students, especially (but not only) those working on imperial Latin prose and the Trajanic period.
 I also give talks to school students and teachers, including several courses on massolit.io.